Miami Workers Comp

 Eddy Mills v.
-Goodwill and Gallagher Bassett Services was a Miami workers’ compensation case concerning the claimant’s Temporary Partial Disability (TPD) payments.
+Goodwill was a Miami workers’ compensation case concerning the claimant’s Temporary Partial Disability (TPD) payments.
 The employer arose two main defenses, among others, against the claimant.

 In the first defense, the employer accused the claimant of misconduct.
 The claimant had used his own money to pay for a customer’s purchase, which was against company policy.
 The JCC determined that the circumstances did not violate the policy, and the claimant was not guilty of misconduct.